scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    \end{cases}\ .
    \end{align*}

-When we do this, we see that the degree parameter provides a natual truncation on the complexity of the function we are learning.
-This gives us the intermediate result which expresses the seperating margin in terms of Legendre polynomials of the inner product
+When we do this, we see that the degree parameter provides a natural truncation on the complexity of the function we are learning.
+This gives us the intermediate result which expresses the separating margin in terms of Legendre polynomials of the inner product

 .. math::